 The U.S. capability for global projection of power continues to be a crown jewel for the nation.
 This capability requires our military programs and analysts to discover new ways to apply precision force in support of national security objectives.
 It also requires us to examine the constraints that our adversaries invent to prevent strike weapons concepts from succeeding.
 Both of these areas challenge us in the uncertainty within both the operational and the programmatic arenas.
 We welcome contributors that have ideas on maximizing harm to our true adversaries while minimizing the costs (in non-combatant lives, property, and cost to the tax payer).
-WG-13 seeks presentations (either completed or work in progress) that focus on the development and evaluation of concepts of operation; tactics, techniques, and procedures; systems engineering; and new technologies that support warfare derived from the following:
+In keeping with the 86th Symposium's theme of "supporting a balanced modern and ready nation," WG-13 seeks presentations (either completed or work in progress) that focus on the development and evaluation of concepts of operation; tactics, techniques, and procedures; systems engineering; and new technologies that support warfare derived from the following:

 - Studies and analysis

 - Test and evaluation

 - Experimentation / Advanced Concept Technology Demonstrations

-- Modeling and simulation

 - Training exercises

 - Real world operations